 Nutrients and Water Combine

 This is where the magic really happens.
-You see, the cows take in grass from pastures with lots of awesome nutrients that humans can’t digest, but cows can and do!
+You see, the cows take in grass from pastures with lots of awesome nutrients.
 After they eat the grass, it goes through the cow’s stomach compartments before arriving at the intestines.
-Here, all of those nutrients from the grass (including the ones we can’t digest) are absorbed and enter the cow’s blood stream.
+Here, all of those nutrients from the grass (including the ones humans can’t digest) are absorbed and enter the cow’s bloodstream.
 From there, it's pumped throughout the cow's body, delivering nutrients like vitamins, minerals, and water to different parts of the cow.